 p

 Personality tests.
 I try to be into them, but often forget they exist until someone asks me my results.
-So, if you’re the type of person who asks: I’m an Enneagram 3w2, and an ENTJ-T on the Myers Briggs.
+So, if you’re the type of person who asks: I’m an Enneagram 3w2, a Manifesting Generator, and an ENTJ-T on the Myers Briggs.

 q